 EGL 315 is a survey of non-U.S. plays, poems and fiction which are thematically categorized by their maritime focus.
-The objective of this course is to explore, analyze, and interrogate the way "the sea" has been represented by international writers in a variety of cultural texts, with particular attention paid to the European and Caribbean traditions.
-While the course is shaped around several themes-the sea as a site of exploration, romance, and adventure; the sea as a symbol of primal terror; and the sea as a space of commerce and recreation-special attention will be given to issues of the sea as an impediment to, or a facilitator of, the colonialist enterprise.
-MPM
+The objective of this course is to explore, analyze, and interrogate the way "the sea" has been represented by international writers in a variety of cultural texts, with particular attention paid

 EGL 320.
-LITERATURE OF THE FANTASTIC CLASS HOURS: 3, CREDIT: 3 Prerequisite: EGL 220
+LITERATURE OF THE FANTASTIC CLASS HOURS: 3, CREDIT: 3

 This course centers on the reading and analysis of quality supernatural fiction and defines literature of the fantastic in terms that the average student may comprehend and thus relate to, within the larger context of a true literary genre.
 The authors dealt with come from a wide range of ancient and modern writers (both Eastern and Western) whose works represent the patterns and uses of the supernatural as it functions in society.
-Several important issues raised by contemporary critical theory are also examined, such as reader-response, the relation between comedy and the fantastic as well as that between literature and madness, and the link between aesthetic experience and social context.
+Several important issues raised by contemporary critical theory are also examined. such as reader-response, the relation between comedy and the fantastic as well as that between literature and madness, and the link between aesthetic experience and social context.
 MPM

 EGL 325.
-CREATIVE WRITING CLASS HOURS: 1-3, CREDIT: 1-3 Prerequisite: EGL 100
+CREATIVE WRITING CLASS HOURS: 1-3, CREDIT: 1-3